roshnins/roshnins/README.md

 ## Full-Stack Developer

 My career experience has been in mainly DevOps and Backend development.
 I have also worked with Middleware like Tibco BusinessWorks.
-However, on my own time, I have been learning Front-end development and Machine Learning.
-My passion is in Data Analytics and I am currently learning more on that front.
+Moreover, on my own time, I have been learning Front-end development and Machine Learning.
+My passion is in Analytics and I am currently learning more on that front.

 - 🌍  I'm based in Singapore
 - ✉️  You can contact me at [https://www.linkedin.com/in/roshnins/](mailto:https://www.linkedin.com/in/roshnins/)
-- 🧠  I'm learning Machine Learning and Web 3.0 development
+- 🧠  I'm learning Machine Learning and Financial Modeling
 - 🤝  I'm open to collaborating on Machine Learning projects

 ### Skills